luckpp/js-starter-kit/README.md

 - in order to manage multiple version of Node.js one can use the `nvm` tool (Node Version Manager).
 - the 'npm' has buil in  security scanning; one should use the following commands: `npm audit` and `npm audit fix`

-*** in the current project use the packages from: https://gist.github.com/coryhouse/29bd1029b623beb4c7f79b748dcba844

 ## 3. Choose a Web Server

 `express` is the web application framework for Node.js that can be used both in in development and in production.